sborto86/project-IV-sentiment-analysis-api/README.md

 #### Conclusions:

-1) It seems that there are not big differences in the sentiment score between the last 3 UK presidents.
+1) There seem to be no significant differences in the sentiment score between the last 3 UK presidents.

-2) Liz Truss was rellatively irrelevant in the newspaper before November 2021
+2) Liz Truss was relatively irrelevant in the newspaper before November 2021

 ### Labour vs Conservative Parties